mistersouza/localle/README.md

 ### Languages Spoken Here

-- HTML: The foundation of our web magic.
+- HTML.
+The foundation of our web magic.
-- CCSS: Adding that stylish flair to everything you see.
+- CCSS.
+Adding that stylish flair to everything you see.
-- JavaScript: Bringing life to elements and making things interactive while supporting the HTML & CSS groove.
+- JavaScript.
+Bringing life to elements and making things interactive while supporting the HTML & CSS groove.

-- Python & Django: Powering the brains behind the scenes.
+- Python.
+Powering the brains behind the scenes.
-    - OS: Helping us interact with the site smoothly.
-    - allauth: Handling all things authentication.